Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Note

-As for now, there's the "ignore" plugin that is easier to use.
-So the following method must be needed less often.
+As of now, there is the "ignore" plugin that is easier to use, so the following method is expected to be needed less often.

 The following code may be used in order to avoid plugin substitutions: